LeOdd3D/RWebDesign_Lab/README.md

 # RWebDesign_Lab
-Just my trying to figure how Responsive Web Design works
+Just my trying to figure how Responsive Web Design works and Github